jocelynewalker/STA380/Walker_Jocelyne_Exercises.md

 ![](Walker_Jocelyne_Exercises_files/figure-markdown_strict/1.1-1.png)

-We see from the graph above that the medians (on the boxplots) and means (represented by the red stars) of green and non-green building revenue per square foot are different.
-The not green buildings have a mean of
-$24.50, while the green buildings have a mean of $27.00.
+We see from the graph above that the medians (black lines on the boxplots) and means (represented by the red stars) of green and non-green building revenue per square foot are different.
+The not green buildings have a mean of $24.50, while the green buildings have a mean of $27.00.
 This shows that from both means and medians, there is additional revenue on average for green buildings.

 However, there are a number of issues with the original staff member’s
 analysis: